Alamitos Beach, Long Beach, California: Characteristics

 Bixby Park and the beach, at Alamitos Beach.

 The coastal neighborhood is mainly dense residential, with large condominium buildings along the beach and smaller condominiums, apartment buildings, and single family residences as one moves inland.
 A public beach is within short walking distance of all residences with some buildings having direct access.
 The beach includes the Long Beach bicycle path that starts at Shoreline Village and ends in the Belmont Shore neighborhood of Long Beach.
 Beginning in 2009 bike lanes were added to 1st, 2nd, and 3rd St. as part of the Long Beach's citywide effort to become more bicycle friendly.
 Perhaps not so coincidentally more bicycle shops have since opened around the area.

 The Alamitos Beach neighborhood of Long Beach, California, looking southwest.
 The Alamitos Beach neighborhood is in the center of this photo.

 The neighborhood was laid out in the 1920s, and many of its buildings date back to that era.
-As a result, the experience of living here is to feel the human scale of its often-quaint two-story-building setting, and with many conveniences only a short walk away.
+As a result, there are many two-story-building setting, and with many conveniences only a short walk away.
 The urban yet human-scale neighborhood makes this section of Long Beach unique among beach communities in Los Angeles and neighboring Orange Counties.

 The historic Ebell Club is located in the district.